nuxeo-sandbox/nuxeo-s3-utils/README.md

   * If this property is empty, the plugin reads the region from:
     * The `nuxeo.aws.s3utils.region` configuration parameter
     * If empty, reads from Nuxeo AWS configuration
-    * If still empty, reads from the `nuxeo.aws.region` confifguration parameter
+    * If still empty, reads from the `nuxeo.aws.region` configuration parameter
 * `bucket`: Required.
 The bucket to use for this S3 account.
 * `tempSignedUrlDuration`: Optional.
   * The duration, in seconds, of a temporary signed URL.